 Islamic law and tradition generally characterize medical treatment as important, especially if the treatment in question is life-saving.
 However, pigs and anything involving porcine (pig-related) materials are considered taboo.
 Pigs are haram, meaning forbidden, and many Muslims even think that they are najis, or inherently impure.
 Naturally, this has led to conflict regarding the use of pigs in medical care.
 The argument against pig-related treatments is supported by a quote attributed to the Prophet Muhammad, saying that prohibited substances, including pigs, should never be used for healing.
-Some scholars counter that medical research involving pigs should be permitted through the concept of ḍarūrah, meaning dire necessity, because they have the potential to save lives.
+Some scholars counter that medical research involving pigs should be permitted through the concept of darūrah, meaning dire necessity, because they have the potential to save lives.
 It seems that a consensus on this issue has not yet been reached among Muslim leaders, but there is broader support for the idea that humans have a duty to care for animals.
 One application of this idea is that the slaughter of animals should occur in the least painful way possible.
-Thus, in order for animal research to be in accordance with this belief, we should better regulate the treatment of animal research subjects.
+Thus, in order for animal research to be in order for animal research subjects.